-This article explains enabling or disabling image enhancement with the Microsoft Edge browser.
+This article explains how to enable or disable image enhancement with the Microsoft Edge browser.

 The Microsoft Edge browser is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

-Microsoft Edge browser has a feature that allows users to turn on or off image enhancement.
-The Microsoft Edge browser will improve images, including color, lighting, contrast, and sharpness, when enabled.
+Microsoft Edge browser has a feature that allows users to turn image enhancement on or off.
+The Microsoft Edge browser will improve images, including color, lighting, contrast, and sharpness when enabled.

 Microsoft servers do the image enhancement.
 No user identifiers are included in the requests to the servers.
 The images are cached for 30 days to improve performance.